orsonteodoro/oiledmachine-overlay/README.md

 break support for a core component (e.g. Python) so full support for an older LTS version is unreliable.

-(*) The LTS support is arbitrary chosen by this overlay.
+(*) The LTS support for these USE flags are arbitrary chosen by this overlay.
 It is based on feature completeness (aka full version) and public proclamation of LTS.
 Alternatively, you may use the EOL date as your preferred metric.
 U22, D12, U24, D13 are considered LTS by AI.

 Consider the following release cycles when choosing a mutually exclusive gcc_slot_*: